d3lb3/KeeFarceReborn/README.md

   [ Shellcode     : "loader.bin"
 ```

-> Note that `-e` is necessary to disable entropy, otherwise the injected process won't be in the default application domain.
+> Note that `-e 1` is necessary to disable entropy, otherwise the injected process won't be in the default application domain.

-Let's compress it in PowerShell for easier integration in the injector's code:
+Let's compress it using PowerShell for easier integration in the injector's code:

 ```powershell
 $bytes = [System.IO.File]::ReadAllBytes("C:\donut\loader.bin")